kvz/bash3boilerplate/README.md

 <!--more-->

-When hacking up Bash scripts, I often find there are some higher level things like logging, configuration, command-line argument parsing that:
+When hacking up Bash scripts, there are often higher level things like logging, configuration, command-line argument parsing that:

- - I need every time
+ - You need every time
- - Take quite some effort to get right
+ - Come with a number of pitfalls to get right
  - Keep you from your actual work

-Here's an attempt to bundle those things in a generalized way so that they are reusable as-is in most of my (and hopefully your, if not ping me) programs.
+Here's an attempt to bundle those things in a generalized way so that they are reusable as-is in most scripts.

 ## Goals